-- there is an increase in heart rate and blood pressure
+- there is a significant increase in heart rate and blood pressure

 - there is an increase in EEG (brain electrical) activity

-- the masseter and temporalis jaw muscles contract
+- the masseter and temporalis chewing muscles contract with maximum force

 This sequence of events occurs with every Sleep Bruxism event and can occur hundreds of times each night.